Leams-UERJ-apps/Chemometrics-Web-Apps_part_01-Data-Handling/README.md

 - Licarion Pinto (licarion@gmail.com)
 - Aderval Luna (adsluna@gmail.com)

-## Installation

-It is necessary to have the R and RStudio previously installed in your computer.

-### Packages Installation
-- Search the GitHub directory for the .R file contaning the packages for the required app

-   > - Open the file
-   > - Righ-Click the "raw" option
-   > - Click "Save link as" and change the file extension from ".txt" to ".R"
-   > - Open the file in RStudio and run all of it

-### App Installation

-#### From GitHub:
-- Install the required packages as explained above, then:

-   > - Open the file
-   > - Righ-Click the "raw" option
-   > - Click "Save link as" and change the file extension from ".txt" to ".R"
-   > - Open the downloaded file into RStudio then click "Run App" on the top righ corner of the file

-#### From .txt file:
-- Install the required packages as explained above, then:
-- Open RStudio the go to:

-  > - File
-  > - New File
-  > - Shiny Web App
-  > - Paste the code then click "Run App" on the top righ corner of the file
-- Then erase all the file content and copy the code into the new file
-- When running the app for the first time, an option to install the required packages should appear ate the top of the window if you did not install them previously.
-- If you have problems with the encoding when running the app, go to:

-  > - File
-  > - Save with encoding
-  > - UTF-8

 ## Data Handling: Chemometrics R-Web App 1 ![image](https://img.shields.io/badge/Version-DH--1.2-blueviolet)
 - This app is currently available for online usage in [this link](https://licarionpinto.shinyapps.io/Data_Handling_app/)
 - Complete change log can be seen inside the code